Birth Injury Lawyers

 Even more tragic is that many birth injuries suffered by infants and mothers before, during, and after labor and delivery are caused by medical malpractice – a healthcare provider's inexperience or negligence.
 This means that these injuries are preventable.
 If you think this describes your experience, you may have a birth injury malpractice case and be entitled to legal compensation.

 Birth injury cases are complex – and extremely emotionally difficult – so we have provided the information below to try and answer some of the questions you may have.
-You can also feel free to get in touch with us – we're available 24/7 1-866-943-3427.
+You can also feel free to get in touch with us – we're available 24/7 at 1-866-943-3427.

 What Is a Birth Injury Lawyer?